ertis-research/flightradar24-to-kafka-to-node-red-worldmap/README.md

 node-red-contrib-web-worldmap
 ```

-The Node-RED flow consists in four components: a Kafka consumer to recibe the flight information; a JSON function to parse the string recived; a debug funcion; a the worldmap to visualize the flights in worldmap.
+The Node-RED flow consists in four components: a Kafka consumer to recibe the flight information; a JSON function to parse the string received; a debug funcion; and the worldmap node to visualize the flights in worldmap.

 ![Node-red-flow](images/node-red-flow.png)